BorisPolonsky/dify-helm/charts/dify/README.md

 - Redis: `redis-data-my-release-redis-master-0`, `redis-data-my-release-redis-replicas-0`, etc.
 - PostgreSQL: `data-my-release-postgresql-primary-0`, `data-my-release-postgresql-read-0`

-Before shutting down built-in databases (basically an uninstallation process of built-in dependencies), confirm that the PVCs will persist (e.g., via the `helm.sh/resource-policy: keep` annotation).
-Also check the reclaim policy of PVs: if it's `Delete`, you may need to change the underlying PV's reclaim policy to `Retain` to prevent data loss in case the bound PVCs were accidentally deleted upon migration, which would end up deleting the PV itself.
+Before shutting down built-in databases, confirm that the PVCs for `Redis` and `PostgreSQL` will persist (e.g., via the `helm.sh/resource-policy: keep` annotation) after the uninstallation process.
+You may also check the reclaim policy of PVs if applicable (e.g. Use `Retain` to prevent data loss in case the bound PVCs were deleted upon migration, which would end up deleting the PV itself if the policy were `Delete`).

 Next, create values files that inherit the original settings and modify the existingClaims for persistence: